In this section

 All of the courses required for the MA in Bible and some of the courses required for the MDiv programs may be taken online.
 You do not usually need to be online at a specific time of the day to complete online courses.
 If you want to complete a degree entirely online, consider the MA in English Bible.

-Advanced Standing Requirements
+Advanced Placement Requirements

-Applicants seeking Advanced Standing for courses other than the biblical languages must submit the course syllabus and one major example of class work (e.g., research paper, final exam) for each class; this material must be submitted with the Advanced Standing application.
+Applicants seeking Advanced Placement for courses other than the biblical languages must submit the course syllabus and one major example of class work (e.g., research paper, final exam) for each class; this material must be submitted with the Advanced Placement application.
 Use a separate application for each class.
 An interview may be required.
 These courses will be added to the student’s Seminary transcript upon successful completion of 32 hours in the Master of Divinity and 12 hours in the Master of Arts.